Three successful women in business reveal their top tips as female entrepreneurs

 Shaa’s ‘superpower’, as she describes it, is taking action.
 Her book Stop Talking, Start Doing was the number one best selling business book in the UK for 14 months in a row, and she’s already signed a deal with Penguin for her next two books.

-Shaa’s pearls of business wisdom
+Shaa’s pearls of wisdom for women in business

 ‘If you have a dream to pursue, it doesn’t matter where you’ve come from but where you’re going.’